Group Personal Accident

 You should always consider buying a group personal accident insurance plan with the employee health plan.
 Insurers usually lower the premium rates in such cases.
 Also, before buying the policy, always take quotes from different insurers and assess the coverage provided under the limit of the sum insured, and opt for the cost-effective plan which offers broader coverage.

-SecureNow can help you in getting the best group personal accident insurance policy.
+SecureNow can help you get the best group personal accident insurance policy.